 Staying true to myself and writing the truth was always more important.

-TH: Do you personally know foreign academics who are successful in pursuing an academic career in Finland?
+WW: Do you personally know foreign academics who are successful in pursuing an academic career in Finland?
 How do you think they coped?

 Gareth: Yes, I do know some foreign academics who have been successful in pursuing academic careers in Finland, but I could write all of their names on the back of a postage stamp with a blunt pencil!